noopur-zambare/Vehicle-Detection-in-Aerial-Images/README.md

 ## Experiment
 * Original VEDAI dataset contains vehicles of 9 classes but here in the experiments we selected vehicles of two classes only- car and pickup.
 * There are 2754 objects of the class 'car'and 1910 objects of the class 'pickup'.
-VEDAI dataset, which we used in our experiments, contains images of resolution 512x512.
-We bounded the Vehicle objects in the boxes of resolution of 20x20.
+VEDAI dataset, which we used in our experiments, contains images of resolution 512x512 and bounded the Vehicle objects in the boxes of resolution of 20x20.
 * Original VGG16 model was trained on ImageNet dataset which contains objects of 1000 classes.
 Model takes images of size 224x224 as input.
 So we had to resize the images of size 20x20 into size of 224x224.